Hydrodynamic attractors for the speed of sound in holographic Bjorken flow: Hydrodynamics

 which is usually just written as $T^{\mu\nu}_{(0)}$ (without the $\langle \cdot \rangle$).
 The energy-momentum tensor is conserved

 where $\nabla_\mu$ is the covariant derivative (simply $\partial_\mu$ in Minkowski space-time) and this equation is also called the \textit{relativistic Euler equation}.
 If conserved charges are present, say an electric charge $\rho(x)$, then a conserved current at leading order in the derivative expansion would have the form $j_\mu = u_\mu \rho(x)$.
 The form the currents take as a function of the fields is named \textit{constitutive equations}.
-Generally, also an \textit{equation of state} (EOS) is needed and often it is given in the form $P(\epsilon)$.
-Examples are \textit{dust}, $P(\epsilon) = 0$, and \textit{(conformal) relativistic matter} in 3+1 dimensions, $P(\epsilon) = \epsilon/3$.
+Generally, also an \textit{equation of state} (EOS) is needed and often it is given\footnote{Examples are \textit{dust}, $P(\epsilon) = 0$, and \textit{(conformal) relativistic matter} in 3+1 dimensions, $P(\epsilon) = \epsilon/3$.} in the form $P(\epsilon)$.